AdolphusEnvy/coursework_summary/README.md

 * Contribution (group of 4): mainly worked on bibliometrics part and interviewed one Prof.
 * Report: unable to show due to the potential privacy issue
 ### Experimental Design and Data Analysis
-Many homeworks, I had bad feeling about this couse.
+Many homeworks, I had bad feeling about this course.
 It proves that math is broing for me.

 So, no detial.